kubewarden/docs/docs/howtos/telemetry/20-tracing-qs.md

 EOF
 ```

-This Deployment object will be created because it doesn't violate the policy.
+The policy permits the creation of this Deployment object as it doesn't violate the policy.

-On the other hand, this Deployment will be blocked by the policy:
+The policy blocks this Deployment object:

 ```console
 kubectl apply -f - <<EOF